gaps-closure/mules/README.md

 * A list of Partitioner tasks will be displayed.
 * Select the desired task from the list.
 * Select 'Continue with scanning the task output'

+See [Partitioner](./partitioner/README.md) for detailed description of the tasks.

 ## Troubleshooting
 Do the following if the backspace key is not working in vnc.